 Fred has significant experience with various project delivery methods, including design-bid-build, design-bid, integrated project delivery and public-private partnerships.
-He has drafted and negotiated numerous construction-related agreements on behalf of developers, contractors and design professionals using custom and standard industry forms, including from the American Institute of Architects (AIA), ConsensusDocs, and the Engineers Joint Contract Documents Committee (EJCDC) for a wide range of construction projects, including apartment buildings, schools, churches, healthcare facilities, colleges, senior centers, commercial office buildings, athletic facilities, retail stores, manufacturing facilities and high-end residential homes.
+He has drafted and negotiated numerous construction-related agreements on behalf of developers, contractors and design professionals using custom and standard industry forms, including from the American Institute of Architects (AIA), ConsensusDocs, and the Engineers Joint Contract Documents Committee (EJCDC), for a wide range of construction projects, including apartment buildings, schools, churches, healthcare facilities, colleges, senior centers, commercial office buildings, athletic facilities, retail stores, manufacturing facilities and high-end residential homes.

 The goal in every construction project is to ensure that all contingencies are addressed in the contract documents prior to executing construction-related agreements and commencing the work.
-Inevitably, however, challenges and unanticipated disputes often arise during construction projects regarding changes in scope, additional work, defective design or construction, delays and disruptions, and payment.
+Inevitably, however, challenges and unanticipated disputes often arise regarding changes in scope, additional work, defective design or construction, delays and disruptions, and payment.
 The best protection against such challenges and disputes is an agreement that clearly identifies the parties’ rights and obligations, and the consequences of breaching such obligations.
-Additionally, early identification of such challenges and disputes, combined with sound, legal assessment and strategic guidance is critical to protecting a client’s business and financial interests, and ultimately ensuring the overall success of a construction project.
+Additionally, early identification of such challenges and disputes, combined with sound, legal assessment and strategic guidance, is critical to protecting a client’s business and financial interests, and ultimately ensuring the overall success of a construction project.
 Fred has extensive experience counseling clients during the development and construction of many different types of projects to avoid claims, and to properly document and follow contract provisions to preserve and protect claims in the event claims should arise.

-Fred is a longtime member of the commercial and construction panel of neutrals for the American Dispute Resolution Center, Inc. He has chaired several arbitrations, and has served as a private mediator.
-He has lectured and authored articles on a variety of topics relating to the construction and engineering industries.
-He also is a contributor to the firm’s blog, Construction Law Zone.
+Fred is a longtime member of the commercial and construction panel of neutrals for the American Dispute Resolution Center, Inc. He has chaired several arbitrations, and also has served as a private mediator in various construction-based disputes.
+Fred also regularly represents clients in pro bono matters in the drafting and negotiation of design and construction contracts, and in the resolution of construction and landlord-tenant disputes.

-Fred has been selected to the Connecticut Super Lawyers® list from 2017 to 2020.
+Fred is listed in The Best Lawyers in America© in the areas of Construction Law and Litigation- Construction for 2023, and he has been selected to the Connecticut Super Lawyers® list from 2017 to 2022.
 He is also a Fellow in the Construction Lawyers Society of America, an invitation-only construction lawyer honorary society with membership limited to 1,200 practicing Fellows from the United States and internationally.
+He has lectured on and authored articles on a variety of topics relating to construction, surety and engineering, and he contributes to the firm’s blog, Construction Law Zone.